The current regulations are in place until 5 March 2021. They will be reviewed on 18 February 2021.

 Community halls are allowed to remain open, but must adhere to current guidelines.

-Libraries are allowed to provide 'call and collect' services, and access to the internet.
+Libraries are allowed to provide 'call and collect' services.

 Theatres and concert halls are permitted to open for rehearsals or a live recording without an audience.

 Anyone who can work from home must work from home.